jbossdemocentral/bpms-travel-agency-demo/README.md

 	 by the rules.
 You can request a review to send it back for a pricing review or check the completed box to finish the task and process.

+5. To trigger different path for evaluation, just change the 'Number of Travellers: 2' in initial submission form.

 Supporting Articles
 -------------------